akshitagupta04/fpga-rtl-projects/README.md

 This repository is organized as follows:

-- **Learning Lab:** Foundational syntax tests and basic projects with a few FPGA implementations.
+- **Learning Lab:** Designed foundational syntax tests and basic projects with a few FPGA implementations.
-- **Skill Development:** Intermediate or advance level projects with FPGA implementations from training or tutorial.
+- **Skill Development:** Designing intermediate or advance level projects with FPGA implementations from scratch, tutorial, or training.
-- **Projects:** Personal FPGA and RTL Design projects with FPGA implementation.
+- **Personal Projects:** Personal FPGA and RTL Design projects with FPGA implementation.